Tikka to Ride: Plot

-Lister makes a video explaining how the crew survived their battle with their future selves.
+Lister (Craig Charles) makes a video explaining how the crew survived their battle with their future selves.
 If the future crew had killed their former selves, they would have eliminated their own existence, and therefore not have been able to destroy themselves: a temporal paradox.
 Therefore, time has reset to a point before the crew picked up the time drive.
 Lister's explanation is too convoluted for the video camera to handle, and it explodes.
-Kryten dismisses the whole incident as "garbled" and more "boring than an in-flight magazine produced by Air Belgium."
+Kryten (Robert Llewellyn) dismisses the whole incident as "garbled" and more "boring than an in-flight magazine produced by Air Belgium."

 Unfortunately, disaster has struck – Starbug is still damaged from the battle and as a consequence all the Indian food supplies have been destroyed; not even a single papadum survived.
 Lister proposes that the crew obtain the time drive again and go back in time to an Indian takeaway and order 500 curries.
-Rimmer, Cat and Kryten are against the idea and oppose going back in time, having seen the kind of people they could possibly become.
+Rimmer (Chris Barrie), Cat (Danny John-Jules) and Kryten are against the idea and oppose going back in time, having seen the kind of people they could possibly become.
 Lister argues that they can use a time drive and avoid that consequence if they do not abuse it like their future selves did; however, he finds himself outnumbered and seemingly concedes defeat.

 That night, Kryten shuts down so he can delete his unnecessary cache files to create more memory space.
 However, Lister swaps Kryten's head for one of his spare heads and removes the guilt chip from it, having the now guiltless Kryten reassure the crew that it will be okay.
 The next morning, Rimmer and Cat are confused when Kryten serves them high calorie breakfasts, starts smoking and using phrases like "you bet your ass".
 However, when Kryten assures them it will be ok to pick up the time drive the two relent and board the ship containing it, intending to go back to the 21st century to one of Lister's favourite curry houses to pick up a large order.

 Their time travel calculations are inaccurate and they find themselves in Dallas, Texas, on 22 November 1963.
 They appear at the Texas School Book Depository just as Lee Harvey Oswald is firing at U.S. President John F. Kennedy.
 Having inadvertently knocked him out the window onto the window ledge, they accidentally cause Oswald to fall to his death below when he tries to re-enter the Depository, thereby preventing Kennedy's assassination.
 Confronted by the local police who believe that they are part of Oswald's assassination attempt, the crew use the time travel device to go three years forward to 1966.